fossas/spectrometer/docs/strategies/elixir.md

 ## Analysis

-By default, for analyses, preferred strategy of analyzing with mix deps command will be attempted, if there is failure or mix tool is not accessible, analysis using mix.exs will be employed.
+By default, for analyses, preferred strategy of analyzing with mix deps command will be attempted, if there is failure or mix tool is not accessible, analysis using mix.exs will be performed instead.

 ### Analysis: Using mix deps command